These declutter tips for success will be the key to finally having the simplified home you’ve always wanted.

 I am a little more excited about this post than maybe I should be!
 I think I am a closet organizing, decluttering junkie!
-I love to organize and purge and all that jazz but for many years I have been closing the door on some major areas of our home!
+I love to declutter and purge and all that jazz but for many years I have been closing the door on some major areas of our home!
 And I mean literally closing the door!!

 My husband and I finally hit the wall with all of this stuff and the inefficiency of it!
 We talked about what we needed and how we needed to get there.
-I don’t mean we wrote out a hourly timeline and spreadsheet of all of our clutter and what to do but we talked about how we wanted to feel when we were in our home.
+I don’t mean we wrote out an hourly timeline and spreadsheet of all of our clutter and what to do but we talked about how we wanted to feel when we were in our home.

 Simple living is high on our list!